mchrescionko/Store/README.md

 Port: 8080, baza danych: PostgreSQL

 ## Features
-* creating, editing products
+* creating, uploading products
-* creating baskets, adding products to baskets, deleting products from baskets
+* creating baskets, adding products to basket (if theres is enough quantity in a shop), deleting products from basket, making orders
-* making orders,
+* adding and editing products in shop
-* creating clients
+* creating, editing clients